 Shevchenkivs'kyi district

-There was also a fire in the territory of a non-residential building.
-Detailed information on damage and casualties is being clarified.
+Here, a fire also broke out on the territory of non-residential development.
+Detailed information regarding damage and casualties is being clarified.

 Damage to cultural monuments

-According to the Ukrainian International Institute of Restoration, the blast wave damaged the facade stained glass of St. Nicholas Church, an architectural monument of national importance.
-The windows of the administrative building of the National House of Music, located next to the church, were also damaged.
+As reported by the Ukrainian International Institute of Restoration, the blast wave damaged the facade stained-glass windows of St. Nicholas Roman Catholic Church — a national architectural monument.
+Windows of the administrative building of the National House of Music, located next to the church, were also affected.

-Local authorities continue to clarify information about the victims and the scale of the destruction.
+Local authorities continue to clarify information about the victims and the scale of destruction.